dmwit/nurse-sveta/schema-design.md

 * `id` (the primary key): no special meaning/format other than being unique per game
 * `batch`: foreign key for the batch table
-* `sequence_hash`: the hash of the pill sequence used in this game (see the description of the pill sequence table below for details on computing this hash)
+* `sequence`: foreign key for the pill sequence table
 * `outcome`: how did the game end? this field is nullable, and you'll see nulls while a game is still being computed
     * `win`: the AI successfully cleared all viruses